 Although efficiency determination is almost a trivial task with HyperLab, there may be common problems for the users.
 One such problem may arise with peak matching.

-Problem No.1: Using the same measurements for nonlinearity and efficiency evaluate the measurement with a purely linear energy calibration;
+Problem No.1: Using the same measurements for nonlinearity and efficiency

 If you want to determine the nonlinearity and the efficiency from the same measurement set, it is advisable to evaluate the measurements twice: